About the Alexandria Domestic Violence Program

 - Be aware of any visible warning signs.

-- Offer referrals with domestic violence services.
+- Offer referrals with domestic violence or intimate partner violence services.

 - Help to create a workplace safety plan.